sewa20/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Create a script that gives execute permissions to all subdirectories of the directory Create a script that creates a directory and permissions 751 in the working directory Create a script that changes group ownership
-Create a script that changes both group and ownership
+Create a script that changes both group and ownership Create a script that changes ownership of a symbolic link